 At NACO / AIMC the protection of your privacy is important to us.
-We have prepared this document to ensure you are aware of your rights and our commitment to your privacy.
-Under the Privacy Act there are 13 Australian Privacy Principles (“APPs”).
+That is why we have prepared this document to ensure you are aware of your rights and our commitment to your privacy.
+Under the Privacy Act there are 13 Australian Privacy Principles (“APP’s”).
 These are rules that apply to both public and private sector organisations including National Association of Cinema Operators-Australasia / Australian International Movie Convention and which regulate the way in which we deal with your personal information.
 In this Policy the words “we”, “our” or “us” means National Association of Cinema Operators-Australasia and our related entities.

 2. Information we collect